smallcase/cdk-eks-cluster-module/README.md

 # cdk-eks-cluster-module
 cdk-eks-cluster-module  is a [CDK](<(github.com/aws-cdk/cdk)>) that helps you configure complete EKS clusters that are fully bootstrapped with the operational software that is needed to deploy and operate workloads.
-You can describe the configuration for the desired state of your EKS cluster, such as the control plane, worker nodes, and Kubernetes add-ons, as an IaC
+You can describe the configuration for the desired state of your EKS cluster, such as the control plane, worker nodes, and Kubernetes add-ons, as code.

 ## :sparkles: Features

 - :white_check_mark: AWS EKS Cluster Addons
-- :white_check_mark: Support for Multiple NodeGroup with label and taits
+- :white_check_mark: Support for Multiple NodeGroups with labels and taints
-- :white_check_mark: Support for Multiple fargate profile with label and namespace
+- :white_check_mark: Support for Multiple fargate profiles with labels and namespace
 - :white_check_mark: AWS EKS Identity Provider Configuration
 - :white_check_mark: Support for custom AMI, custom launch template, and custom user data including custom user data template
-- :white_check_mark: Ingress management with the [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller)
 - :white_check_mark: commonComponents interface allow to install custom repo/local helm chart
-- :white_check_mark: install aws-ebs-csi-driver,aws-efs-csi-driver,node-problem-detector helm chart and created storageclass(gp2/gp3) with encryption
+- :white_check_mark: Install aws-ebs-csi-driver,aws-efs-csi-driver,node-problem-detector helm charts to help manage storage, and nodes.

 ## :clapper: Quick Start